 World Health Day is celebrated to encourage people to learn to live a little more consciously and to pay more attention to preventing disease by living in clean surroundings.
 It is contradictory to think that sometimes cleaning can be bad for your health.
 But there are also aspects of this that are not talked about much, yet they are a major risk in your everyday life.
 Many people, for example, do not even think about the harmful substances they expose their bodies to when they clean - which is a regular activity.

 Have you ever had a headache, got a bit dizzy or started coughing while cleaning your home?
-It is the side effect of the toxic cleaning chemicals you are exposed to!
+It is the side effect of the toxic chemicals you are exposed to!

 "A recent study involving people who clean regularly at home highlighted the health risks.
 The results showed that the lung capacity of these individuals was significantly affected by cleaning," mentioned by Dr Julianne Barry of London Doctor Clinics.